dyakonoff/cuba-validation/README.md

 ```
 [PrinterEntityListener.java](listeners-validation/modules/core/src/io/dyakonoff/listenersvalidation/listener/PrinterEntityListener.java)

-The last step will be implementing client-level exception handler that we will be using for both Entity and Transaction listeners errors processing.
+The last step will be implementing client-level exception handler that will be used for both Entity and Transaction listeners errors processing.

 ```java
 @Component("listenersvalidation_PrintingValidationExceptionHandler")